 Editing can be a confusing and even intimidating process.
-For the unfamiliar, it might be hard to see the many benefits a good editor can offer a manuscript.
+For the unfamiliar, they might not be able to see the many benefits a good editor can offer a manuscript.
 Seasoned authors, however, understand how valuable the editing process can be.
 Thanks to an editor's objective eye and constructive feedback, the final book is clearer, more thoughtful, more complete, and often more compelling.

 Editing is a journey, and one you dare not take alone.
-In this two-part piece, we map out three different stages of editing, plotting a route that will guide you safely to your dream destination: a published author whose book is ready to take on the literary marketplace!
+In this two-part piece, we map out three different stages of editing, plotting a route that will guide you safely to your dream destination: a published author with a completed book ready to take on the literary marketplace!

 Making Your Way through the Trees: Content Editing